 The Appeals Court also found no issue with the trial judge’s business valuation as part of the marital estate.
 It held that there was nothing unreasonable in considering the $150,000 note payable part of the value of the company.
 The Court disagreed with the husband’s assertions that the income imputed by the judge to him at trial was incorrect.

 “[C]ontrary to the husband’s assertion, the evidence supported the finding that the husband’s reported income was increasing until he filed for divorce in 2011, and that the husband intentionally reduced his own salary while amassing corporate earnings usually directed toward his personal income,” the Court held.
 “Given this evidence and the husband’s furtive financial disclosures, including his failure to prepare a 2012 financial statement for [the company], the trial judge could reasonably conclude the husband artificially reduced his income to alter his financial condition in light of the impending divorce.”

+Are you looking for an experienced Newburyport or Andover divorce lawyer?
 It is important to hire a competent divorce lawyer to handle your unique case or answer your personal questions.
 If you have any questions about property distribution, alimony, divorce, or family law, please call our offices at 978-225-9030 during business hours or schedule a consultation right here on our website.
 We will respond to your phone call or submission with prompt attention.